Package

 The Linux Software Map file, or LSM for short, is a text file used to describe the software in a FreeDOS package.
 The FreeDOS LSM uses version 3, the newest version is 4 on ibiblio.com

-starts with the word Begin3 on a line of its own, and ends with the word
+The file starts with the word Begin3 on a line of its own, and ends

 The other fields are as follows: